iredmail/iRedAPD/README.md

 * iRedAPD is a simple [Postfix policy server](http://www.postfix.org/SMTPD_POLICY_README.html), written in Python, with plugin support.
 * iRedAPD listens on port `7777`, runs as a low-privileged user (`iredapd` by default).
 * The latest iRedAPD works with OpenLDAP, MySQL/MariaDB and PostgreSQL backends.
-* License: GPL v3 (except file libs/daemon.py, BSD style as mentioned in this file by file author).
+* License: GPL v3.
+Few files are in different licenses, shipped in iRedAPD for easier setup, but not license change.
+    * file `libs/daemon.py` is BSD license.
+    * file `libs/srslib.py` is Apache License, Version 2.0.
 * Author: Zhang Huangbin <zhb _at_ iredmail.org>.

 **NOTES**: